Science of Learning Micro-Credential

 - Four synchronous sessions, covering two modules each

-Four live, virtual sessions will be held on September 24, October 8, October 22, and November 5 from 6:30 to 8 PM Eastern.
+Four live, virtual sessions will be held on September 15, September 29, October 13, and October 27 from 6:30 to 8 PM Eastern.

 The course features eight modules, which will cover: